 1950 - The Wendell and Alice Triller House, 24 Valley Road, Hanover NH.
 Has been renovated.
 Sold in 1997 to Peter J. and Adrienne L. Kermond, who still own it as of 2015.

 1951 - The Walter C. and Caroline R. Lobitz House, 25 Hemlock Road, Hanover NH.
 The walls in the living room were burlap.
 Includes four bedrooms and a study.
+Featured in the 1953 November Architectural Record.
 Sold to R. Clinton and Caroline S. Fuller in 1961.
 Sold in 1966 to Raymond Sid and Alice O. Jackson.
 Sold in 2007 to their son and daughter.
 B/W photos by Joseph Molitor.
 Bottom photo by Ramani Mathew.

 1952 - The Richard W. Moulton House, 87 East Wheelock Street, Hanover NH.
 Has been sold.

 1953 - The John G. and Jean A. Kemeny House, 7 Hemlock Road, Hanover NH.
 John Kemeny was president of Dartmouth College in the 1970s.
-Sold to Paul and Patricia Shannon in 1974.
-Sold to Brantz and Ana M. Mayor in 1976.
-Sold to Dawn Khan in 2000.
+Sold in 1974 to Paul and Patricia Shannon.
+Sold in 1976 to Brantz and Ana M. Mayor.
+Sold in 2000 to Dawn Khan.
 Sold to Dick and Stephanie Schellens.
 As of 2011 owned by Lesley and William Ware.
 Addition by architect Andy Garthwaite.
 Photos by Ana Mayor.

 1954 - The Knud and Norma Andersen Ski Cabin, aka Inn for Knud Anderson, 3430 Mountain Road, Stowe VT.
 Address needs verification.
 Commissioned 1953.
 Two additions in 1978 and 1991.
 Sold to the North American Hockey Academy, Inc.